KonstantinPakulev/BoNeSS-ST/README.md

 ## Datasets

 For the instructions on how to download IMC-PT, MegaDepth and ScanNet as well as get train, validation, and test splits, please refer to the [NeSS-ST repository](https://github.com/KonstantinPakulev/NeSS-ST).
-Refer to the [homography benchmark repository](https://github.com/danini/homography-benchmark) for downloading the HEB dataset and getting validation and test splts.
+Take a look at the [homography benchmark repository](https://github.com/danini/homography-benchmark) on how to download the HEB dataset and get validation and test splts.

 ## Training